Current/Updated Information on the Coronavirus/COVID-19

 Below are links to resources to the Santa Clara County Public Health Department (SCCPHD) and the Centers for Disease Control and Prevention (CDC).

 - Health & Safety Guidelines and Licensing Contact Info: Many of you have questions about health and safety guidelines during this unprecedented time.
 Although I provide information to you from all my health and scientific resources, I want to share our Licensing contact information with you.
-Mr. James Sampair, Psy.D, is a Licensing Program Analyst with the Department of Social Services Community Care Licensing.
-As you know, much of the information I send you to come from Licensing, as they govern our licenses – including our health and safety regulations and guidelines.
-James is available to talk with our parent and school community anytime to answer questions and provide information.
-You’re welcome to call him anytime.
-His number is 510-542-4257.
-He looks forward to your calls and is here to support our Santa Clara County community!
+The Department of Social Services Community Care Licensing (the Oakland Division) is who helps to guide Montecito in running our essential business.
+As you know, much of the information I send you comes from Licensing, as they govern our licenses – including our health and safety regulations and guidelines.
+They are available to talk with our parent and school community anytime to answer questions and provide information.
+You’re welcome to call Licensing anytime at 510-622-2602.
+They work in conjunction with licensed facilities like ours and with the Santa Clara County Health Dept as well.

-- Heat-Related Illness Prevention – Summer months in California can bring high temperatures posing a substantial risk to vulnerable populations including children, the elderly, and those with disabilities or chronic diseases.
+- Heat-related illness prevention – Especially during droughts (like now), the summer (and fall) months in California can bring high temperatures posing a substantial risk to vulnerable populations including children, the elderly, and those with disabilities or chronic diseases.
 Providers should monitor weather predictions for fluctuations in extreme temperatures and take extra precautions to ensure persons in care are protected from adverse conditions that may cause heat-related illness.
 Some of the warning signs of heat-related illness include, but are not limited to, heavy sweating, muscle cramps, weakness, headache, and nausea.
 Vomiting, diarrhea, tiredness, and dizziness can also be indications of heat-related illness.
-Providers should monitor for these symptoms daily in individuals who have exhibited symptoms of heat-related illness as the effects can last up to seven days.
+Providers like Montecito monitor for these symptoms daily in individuals who have exhibited symptoms of heat-related illness as the effects can last up to seven days.

 - Never leave infants, children, dependent adults, the elderly, or pets in a parked car.
 It can take as little as 10 minutes for the temperature inside a car to rise to levels that can kill, even if windows are cracked open.